30 Foods That Uncover Your Abs for Under $1

 Eat This, Not That!
 Tip: Frozen versions of your favorite fruits are also killer for creating weight loss smoothies.
 Plus, swapping out ice in favor of frozen fruit is an easy way to keep your shake from getting watered down.
 "Just make sure the bag does not have any added sugars, syrups and salts," Isabel Smith, RD, cautions.

 Cost: $1 per serving, with two servings per tin

-Eat This, Not That! tip: You can eat them straight from the can, but for a more sophisticated approach, wrap a sardine around an almond-stuffed olive.
+Eat This, Not That!
+Tip: You can eat them straight from the can, but for a more sophisticated approach, wrap a sardine around an almond-stuffed olive.
 Or you can chop sardines and stuff them inside a peppadew pepper.
-Peppadews are just one of the 20 Superfoods for Abs You’ve Never Heard Of!
+Peppadews are just one of the superfoods for abs you've never heard of!